uias/Tabman/README.md

 - `contentMode` - How the layout should display its contents; either restricted to the bar width with `.fit` or intrinsically sized with `.intrinsic`.
 - `contentInset` - Inset to be applied to the edges of the layout.
 - `transitionStyle` - How the layout should perform transition animations.
+- `alignment` - How the layout should be aligned in the bar.

 **More: [**TMBarLayout Docs**](https://uias.github.io/Tabman/master/Layout.html)**